FREE Case Evaluation

 Though the term “homicide” is often thought of in conjunction with deliberate, premeditated murder, the word itself refers to the taking of a human life, regardless of whether the act was illegal or intentional.
 In fact, there are cases of “justifiable homicide,” such as in self-defense, where the taking of another’s life is not only legal, but necessary and warranted.

-Criminal homicide charges in Maryland range from manslaughter, or unintentional killing, to first degree murder, a deliberate and premeditated act.
+As a Maryland homicide lawyer can tell you, criminal homicide charges in Maryland range from manslaughter, or unintentional killing, to first degree murder, a deliberate and premeditated act.
 Felony homicide charges in Maryland include:

 - Vehicular Manslaughter